What is an Information and Record Clerk?

 - Probate Clerk

-In 2016, there was an estimated number of 178,100 jobs in the United States for Information and Record Clerk.
+In the United States, there were 178,100 jobs for Information and Record Clerk in 2016.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,600 new jobs for Information and Record Clerk by 2026.
 The BLS estimates 21,900 yearly job openings in this field.